LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 ### 2.1 Season Duration
 Each season spans approximately three months:
 - 2 weeks for team registration and preparation
-- 7 weeks for O.W.L.s matches (round-robin format within divisions)
+- 7 weeks for O.W.L.s matches (round-robin/Swiss system format within divisions)
 - 2 weeks for N.E.W.T.s matches (promotion/relegation tournaments)

 ### 2.2 Registration Timeline
+- Divisions will be created based on the number of teams registered.
+  - If the number of team registrations is less than 14, there shall be one division.
+  - If the number of team registrations is between 14 to 20, there shall be two divisions.
+  - If the number of team registrations is 21 or more, there shall be three divisions.
 - Team registration ends one week before season start
   - This time cannot be shortened to allow time for Captains' Council discussions
 - Each team needs: